Vidalia Indians: History

 The Vidalia Indians rebounded from the last place finish and won the 1954 Georgia State League championship and pennant.
 The Indians ended the regular season in first place, with a 85–44 record under manager James Beavers, finishing just 0.5 game ahead of the second place Douglas Trojans.
 In the 1954 playoffs, after defeating the Statesboro Pilots four games to two, Vidalia swept the Douglas Trojans four games to none in the league finals.
 During their championship season of 1954, the Indians had home season attendance of 53,334 at Vidalia Municipal Stadium.

-Vidalia qualified for the 1955 Georgia State League playoffs with a fourth place regular season finish.
+Vidalia qualified for the 1955 Georgia State League playoffs with a fourth-place regular season finish.
 Playing the season under player/manager Ed Levy, the Indians ended the regular season with a 56–54 record, in fourth place, finishing 7.0 games behind the first place Douglas Trojans.
 In the playoffs, the Indians lost in the first round of the playoffs, as the Douglas Trojans defeated the Vidalia three games to one.
 Vidalia was led by pitcher Gary Bell, who finished the season with a 7–5 record and a 3.33 ERA.

-In their final season, the 1956 Vidalia Indians placed third in the 1956 Georgia State League regular season standings and again qualified for the playffs.
+In their final season, the 1956 Vidalia Indians placed third in the 1956 Georgia State League regular season standings and again qualified for the playoffs.
 Playing under manager Mark Wylie, the Indians ended the regular season with a 63–57 record, finishing 14.0 games behind the Douglas Reds.
 In the first round of the playoffs, the Douglas Reds beat the Vidalia Indians three games to two, in the last games played by the franchise.
 Dick Stigman had a record of 17–9 with a 1.44 ERA.
 Vidalia had 1956 season attendance of 17,273, an average of 288 per game.

 The Georgia State League permanently folded after completing the 1956 season.
 Vidalia, Georgia has not hosted another minor league baseball team.